-The driver's door has a master power window control panel.
-To open the passenger's window, push down on the switch and hold it down until the window reaches the desired position.
+The driver's armrest has a master power window control panel.
+To open any of the passengers' windows, push down on the appropriate switch and hold it down until the window reaches the desired position.
 To close the window, push up on the window switch.
 Release the switch when the window gets to the position you want.